Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 Key Ingredients

-Minced pork: Adds savory flavor and texture.
+Minced pork: Adds savory flavor and a softer texture alongside the noodles.

-Fried shallots: Provide aroma and crisp texture.
+Fried shallots: Add aroma and crisp bits through the bowl.

 Ingredient Spotlight: Egg Noodles